arakawamoriyuki/baseapi/README.md

 Get all

     class User < ActiveRecord::Base
-      module ClassMethods
       def self._all
         self.all # default
       end
     end

 delete